Skshee/cryptonite_taskphase_Suvan/PicoCTF/ReverseEngineering/VaultDoor6.md

 To Decrypt this, I wrote the following code :- [PasswordXORDecrypter.java](./Resources&SourceCodes/PasswordXORDecrypter.java)

+The logic I have used here is `when we XOR an already XORed value, we get the same value back` which is something I learnt in my electronics lectures.

 From this, I got the password - `n0t_mUcH_h4rD3r_tH4n_x0r_3ce2919`

 ## Flag